shukriadams/discord-giveawaybot/README.md

     Group=YOURGROUP
     Environment=NODE_ENV=production

-You can use whatever you're most comfortable with, just as long as you handle exits, as the bot _will_ exit periodically.
+You can use whatever you prefer, just as long as you handle exits, as the bot _will_ exit periodically.

 ## Add your bot to your Discord server